Surveying Medical Students

 The purpose of this policy is to monitor the volume and appropriateness of survey requests made to medical students.

 The Robert Larner, M.D.
-College of Medicine (COM) wishes to ensure confidentiality standards, promote integrity of instruments in order to ensure utility of results, and protect its medical students from requests for an overabundance of surveys.
+College of Medicine (LCOM) wishes to ensure confidentiality standards, promote integrity of instruments to ensure utility of results, and protect their medical students from requests for an overabundance of surveys.

-Data collection instruments/surveys that require review are those that include Larner COM medical students as respondents and are:
+Data collection instruments/surveys that require review are those that include LCOM medical students as respondents and are

 - intended for scholarly research purposes

-The Robert Larner, M.D.
-College of Medicine will not consider results of surveys taken outside of this policy.
+LCOM will only consider results of surveys taken in accordance with this policy.

-Survey links should not be distributed via social media due to concerns about representative samples.
-Social media can be used to promote surveys but must refer students back to the WeeklyWire newsletter for students to access the link.
+Survey links should not be distributed via social media.
+Social media may be used to promote surveys but must refer students back to the original email notification for students to access the link.

+Students, staff, and faculty interested in soliciting survey responses from students at LCOM must seek instrument approval from the Director of Curricular Evaluation and Assessment.
 All surveys require a review of the instrument.
-Release of surveys must be preceded by approval upon review of a final draft of the survey.
+Release of surveys will occur only after approval and upon review of a final draft of the survey.

-The Director of Education Program Outcome Analysis may request additional documentation such as proof of IRB review, name of faculty sponsor (if applicable), and intended survey platform.
-Survey requests may be referred to the Medical Education Leadership Team for approval.
+of Curricular Evaluation and Assessment may request additional documentation such as proof of IRB review, name of faculty sponsor (if applicable), and intended survey platform.
+Survey requests may be referred to the Senior Associate Dean for Medical

-If a survey seeks to assess parts of the curriculum, as a courtesy the student should contact the relevant curriculum director to inform them about the survey.
-Students should notify any applicable Larner College of Medicine departments or offices
+If any survey seeks to assess parts of the curriculum, the student will contact the relevant curriculum director to inform them of the survey.
+Students will notify any applicable LCOM department or office for access to respondent population.
+If a

 The timing of the survey release will be scheduled in relation to other open surveys and curricular activities.
-Every attempt will be made to release surveys in a first-come first-serve fashion.
+Every attempt will be made to release surveys in a first come first-serve fashion.
+To minimize the burden on students while recognizing

 Applicability of the Policy